-- <domain name> is the name of the domain for which you want to change the disk quota. - <quota> is the amount of disk space you want to allocate to the domain.
+- domain for which you want to change the disk quota. - <quota> is the amount of disk space you want to allocate to the domain.

 Modifying a domain

 To modify a domain's information or Service Plan, use the EditVirtDomain script.
 The script allows you to update domain information and service settings, and enable or disable Power Tools and other services for a domain.
 Refer to the examples for help on usage of the script.